Jesus said, ‘Let the little children come to me

 - This year, our preschool/K class is once again using the Show Me Jesus curriculum.
-Specifically this fall, they are learning how God created all things.
-For the first 13 weeks, the children will learn about God's creation, the fall, the promised Savior, and the new heavens and the new earth.
+Specifically this spring, they are learning about God’s Love.

 - In the grades 1-3 class, the children will be studying Jesus, What a Savior!, which is a study on redemption.
 From Children Desiring God on this curriculum, it "explores the incomparable greatness and worth of God, the desperate condition of helpless sinners, and the all-sufficient work of Jesus Christ to redeem sinful people."

 - In the grades 4-6 class, the older children will learn To Be Like Jesus, also a curriculum from Children Desiring God.
 The theme of this study is: "What is salvation?
 How does someone become a Christian?
 What does it mean to become like Jesus?
 This curriculum helps answer these important questions by explaining elements of the Gospel message, its purpose, and promise.
 A major portion of this study focuses on the doctrine of sanctification - the process by which a Christian becomes more and more conformed to the likeness of Jesus."